Bonnie Youth Club Guidelines – 2018

 Players can’t play for other teams

 - Bonnie players are not permitted to play for any other team (within the organization or outside) at any point in the season or go with another team to a tournament without the consent of the Bonnie Athletic Director.
+This rule will be strictly enforced and if violated can lead to suspension or termination of the player in question.

 - Bonnie players must get the approval of the Bonnie Athletic Director to participate in showcases being run by a third party organization such as Perfect Game or GNYSA.